Villanova Wildcats men's basketball: Jack Kraft era (1961–1973)

-1971 NCAA Finalist
+1971 NCAA finalist

-On March 27, 1971, Villanova made its first appearance in an NCAA basketball tournament championship game.
-The unheralded Wildcats took on the legendary John Wooden and his mighty UCLA Bruins.
-The 28–1 UCLA squad featured Sidney Wicks, Curtis Rowe, Henry Bibby, and Steve Patterson.
-Going into the title game, the Bruins had won six of the previous seven NCAA championships, including the previous four.
+On March 27, 1971, Villanova made its first appearance in an NCAA basketball tournament championship game against the legendary John Wooden and his mighty UCLA Bruins.

-Jack Kraft's Villanova squad, nicknamed the "Iron Men", was made up of just nine players.
-Led by Howard Porter, Clarence Smith, Hank Siemiontkowski, Chris Ford, Tom Ingelsby, Bob Gohl, Mike Daley, John Fox and Joe McDowell.
-Villanova amassed a 27–6 record, including a shocking 90–47 victory over a previously undefeated powerhouse Penn squad.
+Kraft's Villanova squad, entering the game at 27–6, was nicknamed the "Iron Men" and made up of just nine players led by Howard Porter.
+Defending champion UCLA, at 28–1, featured Sidney Wicks, Curtis Rowe, Henry Bibby, and Steve Patterson.
+The Bruins had won six of the previous seven NCAA championships, including the previous four.

 Villanova fought from behind for most of the game, twice cutting the lead to three in the final minutes.
 Villanova lost by six, 68–62.
 Up to that time, the six-point loss was the narrowest spread of UCLA's six NCAA title game victories.

 Despite the loss, Villanova's Howard Porter was named the Tournament's Most Outstanding Player.
 Porter was later stripped of the award and the team's NCAA victories were vacated after it was discovered that Porter had violated NCAA rules because he had signed a professional contract with the Pittsburgh Condors of the American Basketball Association during the middle of his senior year.